Healing Naturally: Lavender Oil for Scars, Sunburn, and Burns

 Those of you more familiar with essential oil history may know the story of René-Maurice Gattefossé and how he used “lavender essence” after a laboratory explosion.
 Now, if you are familiar with this story, you should know that it’s often been quite exaggerated, especially on the internet.
 So, read his own account of the event in his own words below.

-So, for your simple burns, I would use the aloe vera gel or spray recipe we mentioned above.
+- For simple burns, use the aloe vera gel or spray recipe we mentioned above.
 For smaller qualities, you can just halve the recipe for the same results.

-Also, as an alternative to the aloe recipe, you can mix your lavender essential oil with honey instead.
-For a small batch of ointment for spot treatments on your burns, I’d recommend 8 drops of lavender oil for every 2 tablespoons of honey.
+As an alternative to the aloe recipe, you can mix your lavender essential oil with honey instead (manuka is best).
+For a small batch of ointment for spot treatments on your burns, I’d recommend eight drops of lavender oil for every two tablespoons of honey.
 For a larger batch of this mixture, just double it accordingly.

 Before you put anything on your burn, run cold water over it for 10 minutes to prevent the heat from penetrating deeper into the skin tissue.

 Essential oils, like lavender oil, are natural and potent tools for your skincare regimen.
 Remember to make informed decisions and do your research when it comes to choosing and using these products.
 Enjoy the wonderful benefits of lavender oil on your journey toward a more natural lifestyle.

 FAQs about using Lavender Oil for Scars, Sunburn, and Burns

 Natural lifestyle enthusiasts often turn to essential oils for their many various healing benefits.
 In this section, we’ll be answering some frequently asked questions about using lavender oil for these conditions.

 As time goes on, we’ll likely add other commonly asked questions to this list.